Preparing for a New Baby After Losing a Child to SIDS

 Update From Kara—A Happy, Rested Mom

-"Violet slept from 9p-6a last night!!!
-My other kids did not do this until 10 months and 16 months old!
-SNOO is seriously the best!" said Kara.
+“Violet slept from 9pm to 6am last night!!!
+My other kids did not do this until 10 and 16 months old!
+SNOO is seriously the best!” says Kara.

-She also shared a video explaining how SNOO gave her family incredible peace of mind that Violet slept safely at night:
+Kara also shared a video explaining how having Violet sleep safely in SNOO gave her family incredible peace of mind:

 Happiest Baby thanks Kara for sharing her story.
 We wish her family much health and happiness.